linode/docs/docs/security/using-fail2ban-for-security.md

     ignoreip = 127.0.0.1/8 123.45.67.89
     ~~~

 If you wish to whitelist IPs only for certain jails, this can be done with the `fail2ban-client` command.
-Replace `JAIL` with the name of your fail, and `123.45.67.89` with the IP you wish to whitelist.
+Replace `JAIL` with the name of your jail, and `123.45.67.89` with the IP you wish to whitelist.

     fail2ban-client set JAIL addignoreip 123.45.67.89

-#### Ban Time and Retry Amount
+### Ban Time and Retry Amount

-The `bantime`, `findtime`, and `maxretry` then need to be set.
-These are the values that define the circumstances and the length of time of a ban.
+Set `bantime`, `findtime`, and `maxretry` to define the circumstances and the length of time of a ban:

 {: .file-excerpt}
 /etc/fail2ban/jail.local